prashasth-nair/prashasth-nair/README.md

 👨‍💻 Welcome to my world of cyber exploration and code crafting!
 Here's a bit about me:

-- I’m currently working on **Stocks-API**, which will give details about a particular stock.🔭
+- 🔭 I’m currently working on **Sweet-Home Browser Extension**, which will change the default new tab to more customizable one.

 - 🌱 I’m currently learning **ExpressJs** and **API's** to broaden my skill set.

-- 👨‍💻 All of my projects are available at [**github.com/prashasth-nair**](https://github.com/prashasth-nair).
+- 👨‍💻 All of my projects are available in [**my repositories**](https://github.com/prashasth-nair?tab=repositories).
 Feel free to explore and contribute!

-- 💬 Ask me about **Python, Java, C, HTML, CSS, JavaScript, C#, Kotlin, Rust, Flutter, R Programming, PHP, GDScript**.
+- 💬 Ask me about **Programming, Cyber Security and Gaming**.
 I love discussing and sharing knowledge about these technologies.

-- 📫 Reach out to me at **prashasthnair@gmail.com**.
-I'm always open to collaboration and interesting discussions.

 - 🚀 Let's code, learn, and grow together in the world of technology! 🌟